 Good Handling Practices and Good Agricultural Practices (GHP/GAP) Training and Certification Cost-Share Program

-The Arizona Department of Agriculture’s (AZDA) Agricultural Consultation and Training Program is proud to announce a new Good Handling Practices and Good Agricultural Practices (GHP/GAP) Training and Certification Cost-Share Program for food safety.
+The Arizona Department of Agriculture’s (AZDA) Agricultural Consultation and Training Program is proud to provide Good Handling Practices and Good Agricultural Practices (GHP/GAP) Training and Certification Cost-Share Program for food safety.

 As food safety is a shared responsibility, the training portion of the program will focus on the tools and procedures necessary for certification of food safety practices from a company-wide standpoint including those involved in the harvest and handling of fresh produce.
 Participants in the class will learn how to implement change and be asked to create a produce safety plan specific to their individual business or company which will include a mock audit.
 Case studies and examples will be provided and discussed.
 For more information please contact: Paris Masek at Office: 602.542.0950, Cell: 602.320.6182, Email: [email protected].

 After the GHP/GAP training portion, which will help farmers either reinforce their current food safety practices or help establish a set of practices in their farming operation, a farmer can go through the audit process to be certified for one year under the GHP/GAP certification and apply for cost-share funds.
-The cost-share program is designed to help defray some of the costs related to a successful audit.
+The cost-share program is designed to help defray some of the expenses related to a successful audit.